 You provide the surface (or indeed wall - the artist paints murals too), and David will turn it into your own bespoke piece.
 The prices of many of his pieces are in part determined by where the 'surface' came from, and how much it cost.
 Maybe you have an old table, a set of antique letters or postcards, a wooden drawer or tray with no purpose: something that means something to you.
 Or, invite David to come and look around your barn / out-house / basement / attic.
 This way, you only pay for his time.

-Maybe you've seen one of David Cass's exhibitions, and you'd like a small souvenir.
+Maybe you've seen one of David's exhibitions, and you'd like a small souvenir.
 Postcards, sketches and matchboxes are frequently available.
 Contact the artist directly to see what's in stock, or visit his eStore.

-Due to the nature of Cass' works - his use of antique objects - the surfaces will naturally show evidence of their previous function.
+Due to the nature of Cass' works – his use of antique objects – the surfaces will naturally show evidence of their previous function.
 No artworks ever leave the studio without thorough termite investigation (in the case of wooden works).
 But be advised that when bringing wooden items into your home, you shoud check your own home for woodworm or damp.
 These factors will of course influence your painting.
 Damp environments are not advised for watercolour works, or works on metal.
-Many metals used show evidence of age - this adds welcome artistic elements to the works; but to avoid rust from spreading it's best to keep in a dry and well ventilated environment.
+Many metals used show evidence of age – this adds welcome artistic elements to the works – but to avoid rust from spreading it's best to keep in a dry and well ventilated environment.
 Watercolour works especially should not be hung in bathrooms.
 It is not advised to store works on metal (or, in oil) wrapped.
 By wrapping works you may be sealing in moisture – which may cause deterioration to the surface of your work.

 Of course, it's your decision how to display or care for your work, but the artist must stress that these are fragile works.
 They will remain as stable as such works can if they are properly cared for.
 For cleaning or dusting advice please contact David: email@example.com.
 Owners must be aware that any hanging or care decisions are their own responsibility.